-- 373. Under business insolvency law, different approaches are taken to the accrual and payment of interest on claims during liquidation proceedings.
-199 Once liquidation proceedings are opened, in some jurisdictions, interest ceases to accrue on unsecured debts.
-In other jurisdictions, interest may accrue but payment is given a low priority (e.g., after the payment of all unsecured creditors). - 374.
-In bank liquidation proceedings, a stay should in principle apply from the moment the proceedings are opened (see Chapter 6.
-Liquidation Tools).
-200 This entails that the bank's debt obligations are frozen and that creditors are unable to enforce claims for interest that might be accrued during the liquidation proceeding.
+383. Business insolvency laws take different approaches to the accrual and payment of interest on claims during liquidation proceedings.219 In some jurisdictions, interest ceases to accrue on unsecured debts once liquidation proceedings are opened.
+In others, interest may accrue but payment is given a low priority (e.g., after the payment of all unsecured creditors).

+384. In bank liquidation proceedings, a stay should in principle apply from the moment the proceedings are opened (see Chapter 6.
+Liquidation Tools, Section G).220 This entails that the bank's debt obligations are frozen and that creditors are unable to enforce claims for interest that might be accrued during the liquidation proceeding.
 At the same time, the liquidation estate will continue to profit from the interest on its outstanding loans, to the extent these are not terminated.
-This might ultimately, after a lengthy process, result in a positive account, where all creditors including subordinated creditors can be paid in full, while creditors with a more senior ranking might only receive interest payments after the termination of the proceedings.
-In economic terms, this means that senior, non-preferred creditors with interest claims provide finance to subordinated creditors: subordinated creditors can be paid in full during the bank liquidation proceeding because the interest claims of senior, non-preferred creditors are deferred to after the termination of the proceeding. - 375.
-This result is undesirable for several reasons: (i) it is contrary to the normal and statutory hierarchy of creditors in which senior, non-preferred creditors trump junior, i.e., subordinated, creditors; (ii) it reduces the effectiveness of the bail-in tool in resolution, because subordinated debt holders can be written down or converted into equity only to the extent that they would have suffered losses in normal liquidation proceedings (NCWO principle); (iii) it increases the risk of claims based on NCWO if bail-in is applied regardless; and (iv) it may have negative consequences for the amount of TLAC/MREL banks must hold, as subordinated debt may thus have a significantly higher threshold for bail-in because of NCWO. - 376.
-To avoid this, unsecured creditors should be allowed to file their interest claims (where appropriate, on a pro memoria basis201) and, in the creditor hierarchy, subordinated creditors should rank lower than ordinary unsecured creditors, including as regards any claims for interest accrued during the liquidation proceeding.
+This might ultimately, after a lengthy process, result in a positive account where all creditors - including subordinated creditors - can be paid in full, while creditors with a more senior ranking might only receive interest payments after the termination of the proceedings.
+In economic terms, this means that senior, non-preferred creditors with interest claims provide finance to subordinated creditors: subordinated creditors can be paid in full during the bank liquidation proceeding because the interest claims of senior, non-preferred creditors are deferred to after the termination of the proceeding.

+385. This result is undesirable for several reasons: (i) it is contrary to the normal, statutory hierarchy of creditors in which senior, non-preferred creditors trump junior, i.e., subordinated, creditors; (ii) it reduces the extent to which subordinated debt claims can be written down or converted into equity in resolution; and (iii) if subordinated claims are made subject to bail-in in resolution, it increases the risk that holders of such debt will have a claim for compensation based on the NCWO safeguard.

+386. To avoid this, unsecured creditors should be allowed to file their interest claims (where appropriate, on a pro memoria basis221) and, in the creditor hierarchy, subordinated creditors should rank lower than ordinary unsecured creditors, including as regards any claims for interest accrued by those ordinary unsecured creditors during the liquidation proceeding.